Browser Storage Component

 The Browser Storage component has the following options:

-• Delete: This option deletes locally-stored data from the IndexedDB object store.
+• Delete: This interaction deletes locally-stored data from the IndexedDB object.

 Namespace

 A Namespace is required.
-This is a unique label applied to the information you store in the IndexedDB object store.
-The Read, Write, and Delete operations happen only to the data entered in the Namespace.
+This is a unique label applied to the information you store in the IndexedDB object.
+The Read, Write, and Delete interactions happen only to the data entered in the Namespace.

 The Namespace field uses autocomplete to suggest Namespaces used elsewhere in the environment.